scala/docs.scala-lang/overviews/quasiquotes/type-details.md

     foo: universe.Tree = Foo
     bar: universe.TypeName = Bar

-Similarly to identifiers it\'s recommended to always ascribe name as `TypeName`.
+Similarly to identifiers, it\'s recommended to always ascribe the name as `TypeName`.
 Non-ascribed matching behaviour might change in the future.

 As a convenience one can also select type members of terms: